jakescheetz/freeCodeCamp/responsiveWebDesign/appliedVisualDesign/README.md

 - we can lock an element to the screen with the fixed property
     - this is like a navbar that stays at the top of the screen as you scroll dow.
     - see 'lock-an-element-to-the-browser-window-with-fixed-positioning.txt'
+- the z-index element can be used to bring things to the front or back

 #### Opacity
 - ranges from 0-1
 - the value 1, is not see through